allan-pg/portfolio-projects/README.md

 # portfolio-projects
-## Data cleanin an exploration in mysql
+## Data cleaning an exploration in mysql

 This repository contains files to projects that i have done in mysql.
 This includes
 * Date and time functions in mysql